data-apis/array-api/spec/API_specification/creation_functions.md

 -   **copy**: _Optional\[ bool ]_

-    -   Whether or not to make a copy of the input.
-If `True`, always copies.
-If `False`, never copies for input which supports DLPack or the buffer protocol, and raises `ValueError` in case that would be necessary.
-If `None`, reuses existing memory buffer if possible, copies otherwise.
+    -   boolean indicating whether or not to copy the input.
+If `True`, the function must always copy.
+If `False`, the function must never copy for input which supports DLPack or the buffer protocol, and raises `ValueError` in case a copy would be necessary.
+If `None`, the function must reuse existing memory buffer if possible and copy otherwise.
 Default: `None`.

 #### Returns

 -   **out**: _&lt;array&gt;_

-    -   An array containing the data from `obj`.
+    -   an array containing the data from `obj`.

 (function-empty)=